gaehlerm/SoftwareEngineering/README.md

 Avoid using Boolean values [section Booleans] and logic as much as possible.
 Due to human deficiencies, these lines of code harbor the most errors.
 Try to avoid them as far as reasonably possible.
 Ensure that every branch of an if statement is tested.

 Avoid passing Booleans as function arguments [Functions].
 They are a strong indication of a violated SRP [Single Responsability Principle].
-Resolve the consequences immediately.
+Resolve the consequences immediately and use dependency injection (DI) instead.

 Avoid string comparisons [section Strings].
 Use enums instead [seciton Enums].
 Convert the string into an enum as soon as you have the string object available.